SQream/sqream_docs/guides/operations/information_for_support.rst

 Gathering information for SQream support
 *******************************************

+..
+What do we want to look into a performance issue

+.. what about other kinds of issues

+.. what about bug reports

 When you encounter a problem that you can't solve by yourself,`SQream Support <http://support.sqream.com/>`_ is here to help.

 Getting support and reporting bugs